Setagaya family murder

-The Setagaya family murder (世田谷一家殺害事件, Setagaya ikka satsugai jiken) refers to the unsolved murders of the Miyazawa family in the 3-home Kamisoshigaya neighborhood of Setagaya, Tokyo, Japan, on the night of 30 to 31 December 2000.
+The Setagaya family murder (世田谷一家殺害事件, Setagaya ikka satsugai jiken) refers to the unsolved murders of the Miyazawa family in the Kamisoshigaya neighborhood of Setagaya, Tokyo, Japan, on the night of December 30 to 31, 2000.

-Mikio Miyazawa, his wife Yasuko, their daughter Niina, along with their son Rei, were murdered during a home invasion by an unknown assailant who then remained in the family's house for several hours before disappearing.
+Mikio and Yasuko Miyazawa, their daughter Niina and their son Rei were murdered during a home invasion by an unknown assailant who then remained in the family's house for several hours before disappearing.
 Japanese police launched a massive investigation that uncovered the killer's DNA and many specific clues about their identity, but the perpetrator has never been identified.

-The media frenzy and long investigation of the murders became a cause célèbre to abolish the statute of limitations for crimes that could merit the death penalty in Japan, which was removed in 2010.
+The media attention and long investigation of the murders became a cause célèbre to abolish the statute of limitations for crimes that could merit the death penalty in Japan, which was removed in 2010.